DesiRe-Illusionist/cocreative-drawing/README.md

       rmdir artifex /s

-•	Notes for running the latest version on Windows
+Notes for running the latest version on Windows-

   •	Make sure you are using python version higher than 3.5